 Support for Students

 Day to Day Living

-The College does not provide support with daily living tasks, therefore you will need to think carefully about any non-academic, disability-related support requirements you may have, for example assistance with shopping, cooking, cleaning, laundry or personal care.
-The College may be able to give information about agencies which provide care assistants, but you need to be aware that you will probably have to meet the costs of this type of support yourself, as this is non-academic support and government welfare benefits are not available to international students.
+The college does not provide support with daily living tasks, therefore you will need to think carefully about any non-academic, disability-related support requirements you may have, for example assistance with shopping, cooking, cleaning, laundry or personal care.
+The college may be able to give information about agencies which provide care assistants, but you need to be aware that you will probably have to meet the costs of this type of support yourself, as this is non-academic support and government welfare benefits are not available to international students.
 Support with day to day living can be very expensive, so this is an extra cost for which you must budget.
-You are advised to discuss this in depth with your sponsors and with the Student Hub prior to your application, as this type of support needs to be planned and resourced well in advance.
+You are advised to discuss this in depth with your sponsors and with the Student Support prior to your application, as this type of support needs to be planned and resourced well in advance.